 - Maintain the treatment recommended by your physician after you leave the hospital and notify your doctor of any unexpected changes.

-The Patient and Family Advisory Council (PFAC) is dedicated to improving the quality of patient and family care at Jeanes Hospital by including the following core principles in all of our discussions and projects: dignity and respect, information sharing, participation and collaboration.
+The Patient & Family Advisory Council (PFAC) is dedicated to improving the quality of patient and family care at Jeanes Campus by including the following core principles in all of our discussions and projects: dignity and respect, information sharing, participation and collaboration.
 Our members include past and present patients, family members and staff.

 For more information, call 215-728-2660.

-Jeanes Hospital has a policy on Do-Not-Resuscitate (DNR) orders for surgical patients.
+Temple University Hospital – Jeanes Campus has a policy on Do-Not-Resuscitate (DNR) orders for surgical patients.
 While you are within the Operating Room areas or if you are waiting for surgery, during surgery or in the recovery area, your DNR will not be honored (unless your Advance Directive is in effect; see below).